nidzo732/NetWork/_sources/Limitations.txt

   *  No automatic exception handling.
 If an exception is raised in one of the tasks you won't be notified automatically, you need to explicitly call :py:meth:`TaskHandler.exceptionRaised <NetWork.task.TaskHandler.exceptionRaised>` and  :py:meth:`TaskHandler.exception <NetWork.task.TaskHandler.exception>` to check and get exceptions.

   *  No printing.
 When you call print, the text will be printed on the screen of the worker not on the master where you'd probably like to see it.

-  *  Network communication between workers and master is currently very insecure, messages are unencrypted and no authentication is done.
-Use NetWork only in secure environment.
-Work is in progress to provide encryption and verification.